Authority Model

 The degradation is intentionally hierarchical: losing the L2 is easy to recover from, losing the inscription UTXO is hard but possible, losing the Bitcoin key requires the committee backstop.

-The Institution contract stores a bytes32 btcPubkey field — the 32-byte x-only public key (BIP-340) of the institution admin's Bitcoin key.
+The institution inscription body contains an admin field — the 32-byte x-only public key (BIP-340, hex, 64 chars) of the institution admin's Bitcoin key.
+This key is the root identity anchor for the entire protocol.

-This closes the trust gap between Bitcoin identity and L2 contracts.
-Without it, the link between an inscription and a contract is informational (a stored string).
+This closes the trust gap between Bitcoin identity and L2 execution.
+Without it, the link between an inscription and an L2 process instance is informational (a stored string).
 With it, the binding is verifiable:

 2. Read the inscription UTXO's owner from Bitcoin